The Application Process

 Once these visits have taken place, a shortlist of finalists in each category will be drawn up.

-We will invite finalists to give a formal presentation to the judging panel on 5 September 2014 in London.
-Winners will then be announced at a presentation ceremony in London on 14 October 2014.
+We will invite finalists to give a formal presentation to the judging panel in September 2015 in London.
+Winners will then be announced at a presentation ceremony in London in October 2015.